FuSeFL: Fully Secure and Scalable Federated Learning: Introduction

-Beyond data privacy, a critical yet often underappreciated concern in federated learning is the \textbf{privacy of the model itself}, particularly from the perspective of the model owner.
+Beyond data privacy, a critical yet often underappreciated concern in FL is the \textbf{privacy of the model itself}, particularly from the perspective of the model owner.
 In typical FL deployments, the global model, often developed through significant intellectual and financial investment, is shared with all participating clients, some of whom may be semi-honest or untrusted~\cite{tramèr2016stealingmachinelearningmodels}.
 This exposes the model to risks such as extraction, reverse engineering, or unauthorized use.
-The concern becomes even more pressing in cross-silo FL, where clients are typically large institutions, such as hospitals, banks, or research labs, that operate under strict privacy regulations and contractual obligations.
+The concern becomes even more pressing when clients are typically large institutions, such as hospitals, banks, or research labs, that operate under strict privacy regulations and contractual obligations.
 In such settings, the model is not only a valuable proprietary asset but also a potential vector for secondary leakage of sensitive information.
+For example, attackers may perform \emph{model inversion} to reconstruct private inputs or launch \emph{membership inference} attacks to determine whether a particular data was part of the training set~\cite{10.1145/2810103.2813677}.
 Ensuring model confidentiality is therefore essential, not only to protect intellectual property but also to comply with legal, regulatory, and contractual boundaries.

-Several recent works have attempted to address model privacy in federated learning, though each approach faces significant limitations that hinder its practicality, particularly in cross-silo deployments where efficiency, scalability, and regulatory compliance are critical.
+Several recent works have attempted to address model privacy in FL\cite{wwfl,secureml,securenn,falcon,ryffel2021ariannlowinteractionprivacypreservingdeep,fanfour,fssnn}, though each approach faces significant limitations that hinder its practicality, particularly in settings where efficiency, scalability, and regulatory compliance are critical.
 Watermarking-based techniques have been proposed to address model ownership and intellectual property protection~\cite{waffle, liang2023fedcipfederatedclientintellectual}.
-These methods embed verifiable patterns, such as trigger inputs or parameter, level watermarks—into the model, allowing the owner to later demonstrate unauthorized use.
+These methods embed verifiable patterns, such as trigger inputs or parameter-level watermarks, into the model, allowing the owner to later demonstrate unauthorized use.
 However, watermarking does not prevent theft or misuse during training; it only enables detection after the fact.
 In domains like healthcare and finance, where compliance and security must be enforced upfront, such reactive mechanisms are insufficient.